Mommy Minute: ‘Lunch at the Library’ helps to combat summer hunger

 The Dauphin County Library System is trying to make sure that no child goes hungry this summer by inviting them to Lunch at the Library.

-The bagged lunches are provided by the Dauphin County Technical School and the Central Pa.
-Food Bank.
+The bagged lunches are provided by the Dauphin County Technical School and the Central Pennsylvania Food Bank.

 The lunch service does enhance some of the existing programs, but it’s also a way to combat real hunger in the county by reaching out to those kids who rely on school lunches for their meals during the school year.